 There seems to be a debate with some folks about whether homemade pumpkin puree is better to use for your baked goods.
 Quite honestly, I can't tell any difference in the taste of the finished product, whether I use homemade puree or canned puree.

-So, it's up to you whether you want to go the easy route and buy the canned puree or make your own.
+So, it's up to you whether you want to go the easy route and buy the canned pumpkin puree or make your own.
 I don't think it will make a lot of difference.

-More Amish Fall Dessert Recipes you may want to try...
+More Amish Fall Dessert Recipes

-Affiliate links with items you may need...
+Affiliate links to items you may need...

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link I may earn a small commission at no extra cost to you.
 Thank you.